Jilin Baoyuanfeng poultry plant fire: Plant

 The poultry slaughterhouse was established by Jilin Baoyuanfeng Poultry Co. in 2009.
 It employed 1,200 people, but only 350 workers were believed to be on site at the time of the fire.
 Such plants typically have a coolant system that uses ammonia, a chemical believed to have caused the fire.
+The factory was divided into four workplaces, workplace 1, workplace 2, packaging and freezers.
+Throughout 2010, multiple smaller fires had occurred at the factory, without any serious action being taken to prevent further incidents.

 In October 2010, the head of the local anticorruption body of the Communist Party, Zhao Wenbo, said the company's "progress into becoming a nationally known enterprise and the growth of its production inspiring".
 It was "top 100 agricultural processing companies", while the provincial capital of Changchun labeled it a "leading enterprise" in agricultural industrialization, a title that it also held in 2011.

 Fire

-Just after dawn on 3 June 2013, three large explosions and an ensuing fire occurred at the plant.
-All but one door in the building were reportedly locked, which prevented workers from escaping the fire.
-At least 119 people were killed.
-According to local government officials, approximately 270 doctors and nurses along with more than 500 firefighters attended the scene to treat the injured and put out the fire.
-Roughly 100 workers escaped, around 60 of whom sustained minor injuries from the blaze.
+Around 6:10 am, workers noticed signs of fire and smoke in the female change rooms; around the same time, black smoke was noticed coming out of the upper level windows of the southern side of the main plant.
+At this time, some workers attempted to unsuccessfully put the fire out.
+Afterwards, the fire spread north and downwards, towards the freezer rooms.

+At 6:30:57, the fire brigade of Dehui received reports of the fire and mobilised a provincial level response, ultimately involving over 800 firefighters, 300 police, 800 armed police and 150 medical personnel with 113 fire trucks and 54 ambulances.

+The high temperatures caused an ammonia explosion in the pipes of the cooling unit for freezer room 1, destroying the roof and releasing ammonia into the surrounding environment.
+The leaking ammonia combusted and further fueled the fire, eventually spreading the fire to the whole factory.

+Roughly 100 workers escaped, around 60 of whom sustained minor injuries from the blaze, while 25 trapped workers were rescued.

-The fire was extinguished by early afternoon.
+The fire was extinguished by 11 am.
 A suspected ammonia leak caused 3,000 residents living within a kilometre of the site to be evacuated.
 Some early reports attributed the cause of the fire to this leak, but others suggested an electrical fault was to blame.
 The fire is believed to be the worst nationwide since the 2000 Luoyang Christmas fire in Luoyang, Henan.